-The directors are actively monitoring the company's financial condition, liquidity, operations, suppliers, industry, and workforce.
-Although the company cannot estimate the length or gravity of the impacts of these events at this time, if the pandemic continues beyond the short-term or the company experiences delays in its supply chain then this may have an adverse effect on the company's results of future operations, financial position, and liquidity in financial year 2021.
+The directors are actively monitoring the Company's financial condition, liquidity, operations, suppliers, industry, and workforce.
+Although the Company cannot estimate the length or gravity of the impacts of these events at this time, if the pandemic continues beyond the short-term or the Company experiences delays in its supply chain then this may have an adverse effect on the Company's results of future operations, financial position, and liquidity in financial year 2022.

-The company is economically dependent on the federal government NDSS contract and the state government My Health for Life contract.
-Both of these contracts terminated on 30 June 2020.
-The contracts have been extended to 30 June 2021 at which time the company will work with its contract partners as to the company's ongoing role in the delivery of these community services.
+The Company is economically dependent on the federal government NDSS contract and the state government My Health for Life contract, both of which have been renewed for a further 3 years to 30 June 2024.

-Excluding those matters raised above no other matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the company, the results of those operations, or the state of affairs of the company in future financial years..
+Excluding those matters raised above, no other matters or circumstances have arisen since the end of the financial year which significantly affected or may significantly affect the operations of the Company, the results of those operations, or the state of affairs of the Company in future financial years.